johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 3 directories
 ```

-It requires `python3` on CentOS 7 and later(e.g. Ubuntu 18.04 and later).
-If it does not work for whatever reason or you prefer one of the modes, find these lines in the `test.sh`
+It requires `python3` on CentOS 7 and later(e.g. Ubuntu 18.04, Ubuntu 20.04, and later).
+If it does not work for whatever reason or you prefer one of the modes, find these lines in the `test.sh`. **If you run `--update` function, you WILL need to set these options again as updating process will overwrite all settings embedded in shell code!**

 ```bash
 #use_binary="false" #Uncomment this line to force binary